BloomTech-Labs/ds/docs/index.md

 # Labs DS Phases

-[Meet with our Labs DS manager](https://calendly.com/ryan-herr) to approve your work for each phase:
+[Meet with our Labs DS manager](https://calendly.com/ryan-herr) to approve your work from each phase:

 ## Planning
 _(First 1-2 sprints)_